Tigerman55/SentryDelegator/README.md

 ## Advanced Usage

+You can roll your own error listener by implementing `ErrorListenerInterface`.
+I've also created `AsyncErrorListener` to flush errors for asynchronous applications such as react-php and swoole.
+You can utilize this in your config.

 Sentry context is supported with this delegator.
 To add context, simply add the following in the appropriate middleware:

 ```php